 Difficulty: 1/10

-If you’ve been spending too many miles driving on the highway, chances are you’re getting low on window wiper fluid.
-Topping up on this fluid is quick and one of the easiest camper van maintenance jobs you can do.
+If you’ve been driving too many miles on the highway, you’re probably getting low on window wiper fluid.
+Topping up on this fluid is quick and one of the most straightforward camper van maintenance jobs you can do.

-Just get a bottle at any auto store or Walmarts, pop open the hood, and fill the window fluid resevoir.
+Get a bottle at any auto store or Walmart, pop up the hood and fill the window fluid reservoir.
 Quick, easy, and done.

 Difficulty: 4/10

-Depending on the quality of the oil you use, your vehicle’s engine oil is good for anywhere between 3,000-10,000 miles.
-The mileage also depends on where the camper van’s been driven and how hard the motor has had to work.
+Depending on the oil quality you use, your vehicle’s engine oil is good for anywhere between 3,000 and 10,000 miles.
+The mileage also depends on where the camper van has been driven and how hard the motor has had to work.

-So it’s important to learn how to check your engine oil to determine if, and when, it needs to be changed.
+So, it’s essential to learn how to check your engine oil to determine if and when it needs to be changed.

-To do this, pop open the engine hood and locate the engine oil dip stick.
+To do this, open the engine hood and locate the oil dipstick.
 The bottom 5″ should be covered in engine oil.
 The older the oil, the darker the liquid will be.
 If the color of the oil is starting to resemble a dark cup of coffee, then it’s time to get the oil changed.

 9. Cover Bare Metal Scratches With Rust-O-Leum